Why the Child-Star Curse Was No Match for Kiernan Shipka

 Albert L. Ortega/Getty Images

 Sounds like a lot of grown-ups we know.
-(Except for that, during the interview, Shipka was wearing a cashmere Valentino sweater that retails for $1,250.)
+(Except for that, during the interview, Shipka was wearing a cashmere Valentino sweater that retailed for $1,250.)

-Also leaning toward the grown-woman side of 18 is her attention to her well-being, evidenced by her stated concern about her stress levels and the homemade matcha-and-mushroom brew she prefers to drink in the morning while trying to avoid caffeine.
+Also leaning toward the mature side of her late teens was her attention to her well-being, evidenced by her stated concern about her stress levels and the homemade matcha-and-mushroom brew she was drinking in the morning while trying to avoid caffeine.

-"My body has been under more stress than ever before," Shipka told Vulture recently.
+"My body has been under more stress than ever before," Shipka told Vulture before Sabrina premiered in October 2018.
 "I don't think the adaptogens are helping, I really don't.
 Every morning after I drink my drink, I'm like, I'm still so stressed out!
 Come on, chaga, pull your weight over here."

-Sabrina films in Vancouver, and a 10-episode second season has already been ordered, so she got an apartment there for herself and her dog, Frankie.
-She has also continued the culinary odyssey her Instagram followers have been counting on for years, with stops for ice cream, Chinese food and vegan sushi in Canada having accounted for some FOMO-inducing tableaux, as did a summer trip to San Francisco.
+Shipka got an apartment in Vancouver for herself and her dog, Frankie.
+She has also continued the culinary odyssey her Instagram followers have been counting on for years, with stops for sushi, burgers, soufflés, Thai food at the famed Lotus of Siam in Paradise, Nev., and pizza in—where else?—Rome inducing some serious cravings.

-As of a couple months ago Shipka declared that she was too busy to date, but Sabrina Spellman is going to have her share of romantic quandaries as she navigates half-witch, half-mortal life.
+Last year Shipka declared that she was too busy to date, but Sabrina Spellman has had her share of romantic quandaries as she navigates half-witch, half-mortal life.

-"I know a lot of people like Harbrina," she told E!, referring to the ever-popular name mashup between her character and O.G. dearest friend Harvey Kinkle, "but I think Sarvey Spinkle wins.
+"I know a lot of people like Harbrina," she told E!
+News, referring to the ever-popular name mashup between her character and O.G. dearest friend Harvey Kinkle, played by Ross Lynch, "but I think Sarvey Spinkle wins.
 I came up with that and I'm so proud of it, I'm going to trademark it forever and ever."

+Lately, she's been toying with fans, serving up fodder for both Harbrina purists and Nabrina shippers, the pictures and video of her and Gavin Leatherwood, who plays Nicholas Scratch, simply just too cute.

+Now, however, it's Mitchell Hope, who plays Tobin in Let It Snow, who's taking up prime real estate on Shipka's Instagram.